Avicus/Issues/README.md

 * Search the issue tracker to ensure that your issue is not already reported.
 * Be clear in your description
-* Use [GitHub Flavored Markdown](http://github.github.com/github-flavored-markdown/)it can make your issue that much more imporant because you put a little more into it.
+* Use [GitHub Flavored Markdown](http://github.github.com/github-flavored-markdown/) it can make your issue that much more imporant because you put a little more into it.

 ### Do not: